tekknolagi/tekknolagi.github.com/_posts/2026-05-07-partial-ssi.md

 ### During SSA optimization

+Implicit in this "can we do it" is the assumption that your IR tracks data dependencies from use to corresponding def, but *not* from def to uses.
+Sea of Nodes, is an IR that tracks both directions

 * canonicalize / GVN

 * When optimizing SSA: need some mechanism to do the operand-use rewrites for you